 Divide the dough into two halves, and flatten into two disks.
-Wrap each in plastic wrap, and refrigerate until quite firm, at least three hours or up to overnight.
+Wrap each in plastic wrap, and refrigerate until quite firm, at least three hours or overnight.

-Spoon about 1 teaspoon of crushed candy into the center of the cookie (a little more or less depending on the cutout size).
-You want to evenly cover the cutout portion with crushed candy, so that you can’t see the parchment below the candy and so that it reaches every nook and cranny of the cutout.
+Spoon about 1 teaspoon of crushed candy into the center of the cookie.
+You want to evenly cover the cutout portion with crushed candy so you can’t see the parchment below.
 If any candy-powder gets on the top of the cookies, dust it off.